 Various market trends have aff ected this year’s list, not least the growth of the US sector which has seen regulated sports betting, as well as online casino/poker, go live in more and more states.
 As a result, there are a number of new US-facing entrants this year to reflect this state of affairs.
 Meanwhile, the re-regulation of the Swedish market in January 2019 has caused something of a stir in recent months.
 For some companies, their fortunes in this region has been the deciding factor as to whether they have risen or fallen or, in the case of one company in particular, plummeted out of the rankings altogether.

 The criteria for where a company ranks has stayed the same as in previous years.
 Each operator is marked against four categories: geographic reach (an adjustment factor is used for those with signifi cant grey/black market risk), strategy and impact, market influence and leadership, and financial power.
 For the latter criteria, accountancy heavyweight BDO has once again used its tried-and-tested financial model to help EGR crunch the numbers.
 However, while we try our best to make sure the process for compiling the list is as objective as possible, a certain amount of subjectivity does occasionally creep in and we also consulted industry experts to ensure the rankings are on the money.

 So, what are you waiting for?
 Read on to find out whether your company has made the cut in this year’s EGR Power 50.

 Proudly sponsored by

-All companies which feature in our annual rankings receive an invitation to attend EGR’s exclusive Power 50 Summit.
-More information about the event can be found HERE.
+All companies which feature in the annual rankings receive an invitation to attend EGR’s exclusive Power 50 Summit.
+More information about the event will be announced soon.